 I started shooting Kodak High Speed 35mm infrared and then found Konica's infrared which came in medium format as well as 35mm.

 A simple explanation of infrared photography could be "it records wavelengths of light that the human eye cannot see".
 When shooting infrared film it is necessary to have a deep red filter over the lens.
-This filter made for very long exposures which required the use of a tripod.
+This filter makes for very long exposures, so a tripod is almost mandatory.

-I loved infrared so much that the very first digital camera I bought was a Nikon D80 that I had converted so it only shoots infrared.
+The very first digital camera I bought was a Nikon D80 that I had converted so it only shoots infrared.
 Information on conversions can be found at LifePixel.com and maxmax.com.
-In addition to converting cameras, there are other methods you can use to make infrared images with your digital camera.
-I will save that for another post.
+In addition to converting cameras, there are other methods you can use to make infrared images with your digital camera but I will save that for another post.

 Shooting infrared film was a challenge but it could also be magical.
 The film had to be loaded and unloaded in complete darkness.
 This could be done using a changing bag or sitting in a very dark closet.
 The darkness became part of the ritual.

-Another "issue" with the film was, since it was very difficult to get a correct exposure, you basically did what I called "bracketing like hell" with each shot.
-For those that don't know -bracketing is where you shoot the same scene using different exposure settings.
-I would keep my same fstop and change the shutter speed a few times.
-After awhile I got to know approximately where to begin, but I still wanted to cover my bases with extra exposures because shooting infrared film was still basically a crapshoot.
-There was really no way of knowing what you got until the film was developed.
+Another "issue" with the film was, since it could be difficult to get a correct exposure, you basically did what I called "bracketing like hell" with each shot.
+For those that don't know - bracketing is where you shoot the same scene using different exposure settings.
+With practice I soon knew approximately where to begin, but because IR film had a sneaky way of surprising you sometimes, I still wanted to cover my bases with a few extra exposures.

 One of the things I liked about working this way was I became very picky about what I was shooting.
 Since it was possible to only capture 5 or 6 different images on one roll of film, and given the creativity it sometimes took to change a roll, I had to really slow down and then only shoot if I was very excited about what I saw.
 Using a tripod also helped to make this type of image making a meditation at times.